ben-haim/CryptoSleuth/README.md

 Remember to modify cryptosleuth.conf to match your BitcoinDark.conf settings
 assetInfo.txt contains names/assetIDs/descriptions for all assets.
 Allows asset names to be entered instead of IDs
 If you run into any fatal crashes you will have to close+reopen your terminal to get it back to normal
+Must have SuperNET running.
+Also need to view any orderbook before active orderbooks list will show